 - Idea: Development of embedded system starts with an answer/idea of some specific problem.

-- Repository: While development, repository has been created for proper versioning control (to roll back if something wrong happens).
+- Repository: While development, the repository has been created for proper versioning control (to roll back if something wrong happens).

-- Evaluation: Evaluation may be done by internal or external team based on specifications developed in the initial phase.
+- Evaluation: Evaluation may be done by an internal or external team based on specifications developed in the initial phase.

 Q10.
 What are the different design models for the development of embedded system?